reimida/Library-Management-System/project.md

 #### Access Control
 - Public: View libraries and their details
-- Librarian: Create and update libraries
+- Librarian: Update assigned libraries only
 - Admin: All operations including deletion

 #### Relationships
 - Contains multiple seats (planned)
 - Has one schedule (planned)
 - Can have multiple reservations through seats (planned)
+- Can have multiple assigned librarians

 #### Implementation Status: ✅ Complete
 - ✅ Basic CRUD operations